nvaguilar/packer-ubuntu-12.04-vagrant/README.md

-# Packer Template for Docker Images
+# Packer Template for Ubuntu 12.04 Image with Vagrant

-This repository contains a Packer template for building machine images that are Docker-ready on top of Ubuntu 12.04.
-This involves upgrading the kernel and installing Docker.
+This repository contains a Packer template for building an Ubuntu 12.04 (Precise 64) machine image that is Vagrant-ready.

-Currently this is only setup for Amazon, but it should be trivial to add more platforms to this.

 ## Usage